awsdocs/amazon-chime-user-guide/doc_source/chime-web-app.md

 **Use my computer's microphone and speakers**
 Amazon Chime provides high\-quality audio using your computer's internet connection\.

+**Call me at a phone number**
+If your administrator has enabled the Amazon Chime call me feature, Amazon Chime calls you at your preferred phone number\.
+This feature is recommended for unreliable or slow internet connections\.
+Depending on the destination country of the phone number that Amazon Chime calls, different rates apply\.
+For more information about Amazon Chime pricing, see [http://chime\.aws](http://chime.aws)\.

 **I will dial in manually and enter the meeting PIN**
 Amazon Chime provides dial\-in phone numbers and a unique meeting ID\.
 This option is recommended for unreliable or slow internet connections\.
 Depending on the dial\-in option that you choose, charges may apply\.